conda/conda/docs/source/build.rst

   6. run the actual build script.
 The current working directory is the source directory with environment variables set.
 The build script installs into the build environment
-  7. do some necessary post processing steps: shebang, runpath, etc.
+  7. do some necessary post processing steps: shebang, rpath, etc.
   8. add conda metadata to the build environment
   9. package up the new files in the build environment into a conda package
   10. test the new conda package: